coreynlyon/wanderlust/journals/tracey_chung.md

 ### 1/18/23
 - Fixed merge errors from yday (docker compose file + package.json file) and debugged
-- Added checklist component to FE and BE
+- Added checklist component to FE and BE with Corey
 - Working on how to link data from one another

 ### 1/17/23